 What’s on the horizon for healthcare?
-The DCMS Foundation is poised to lead this discussion by establishing an annual conference focused on identifying national and local trends, addressing challenges, and offering strategies for the future of healthcare for total care coordination of our region residents.
-National thought leaders in medicine, medical research, business, public policy, technology, and other fields will be invited to address the annual conference.
-Our goal is to encourage the emergence of strategic, thinking and important solutions for our pressing health problems.
-Critical upcoming topics may include the challenges facing academic medicine, innovations for effective healthcare reform, reimbursement models under the Affordable Care Act (ACA), the looming manpower shortages on the First Coast, strategies to promote volunteerism, the health needs of young people, and end-of-life decision-making.
-We hope the annual Future of Healthcare Conference will become a clearinghouse for thoughtful, intellectual discussions.
-The Inaugural Conference will be held May 22-23, 2017, at UNF.
+The DCMS Foundation is poised to lead this discussion by having established an annual conference focused on identifying national and local trends, addressing challenges, and offering strategies for the future of healthcare for total care coordination of our region residents.
+National thought leaders in medicine, medical research, business, public policy, technology, and other fields are invited to address the annual conference.
+Our goal is to encourage the emergence of strategic, thinking and economic mobility for our pressing community health problems.
+Critical topics will include the addressing the current total health of Duval County: how national trends can influence local trends, which specific discussion surrounding disparities, access to care, mental health, obesity/diabetes, infant mortality, food deserts, advocacy, etc. The annual Future of Healthcare Conference will become a clearinghouse for thoughtful, intellectual discussions.
+The Inaugural Conference is scheduled May 22-23, 2017, at UNF.
 Judged poster symposium to be held.
 Exhibition hall to be included.
 CME awarded.

 Physician Wellness Program:

 A new Physicians Wellness Program will provide support and resources for DCMS members to receive counseling and coaching services as needed.
 The program is self-referred, confidential - no reporting, provides six free sessions with no personal insurance billing, and no electronic records created.
 Appointments are made within 24 hours or request, before or after office hours.